HuuPhuoc2411/P-ML/README.md

-# 🤖 P-ML: An End-to-End AutoML Framework for Deploying Classical Machine Learning Models on Resource-Constrained Devices
+# 🤖 P-ML: An End-to-End AutoML Framework for Deploying Classical Machine Learning Models on ESP32 and Arduino Microcontrollers

 <div align="center">